 Website Optimization Measures, Part III

 Featuring more articles on home and archive pages.
-Thanks to SEO considerations, no, inspiration by Jared Spool, I decided for more link density on my website.
-Although I am looking for load time and performance optimization almost everywhere, a handful more teasers didn’t mean a problem—instead, featuring 10 instead of 5 publications per homepage or archive document helped user orientation.
+Thanks to SEO considerations, no, inspiration by Jared Spool, I opted for higher link density on my website.
+Although I am looking for load time and performance optimization almost everywhere, a handful more teasers didn’t mean a problem—instead, featuring 10 instead of 5 publications per homepage or archive page is helping user orientation.

 Checking and updating ping service lists.
 If I was a traffic-generating machine, I’d probably make a different article from that, but

 I don’t.
 Browsing hypertext I found a few sites that advertised ping services I didn’t include in my WordPress config yet, so I thought it might be useful to check those services as well as the ones that I have pinged before.
 I ended up with a new list eventually helpful for you, too (comment otherwise, please):